Bush Morning Glory: Keeps its “Cool”

 • Litter-free, non-toxic, no thorns

-• Flowers attract hummingbirds, bees, and butterflies
+• Flowers attract hummingbirds, bees, butterflies

 close up of bush morning glory flower